aksommerville/egg2/README.md

 - - [ ] eggstra play: Read from stdin.
 - - [ ] eggstra play: Play WAV files.
 - - [ ] Editor Launch: Is it possible to dismiss the iframe when game ends?
 Or allow Esc after it terminates?
 Having trouble capturing key events for it.
+- - [ ] Would be nice if `eggdev convert` could change the pixel format of a PNG file, eg `eggdev convert -oout.png in.png --depth=1 --colortype=0`
 - [ ] Review all "TODO" in source, there's a ton of them.
 - With the above complete, we can start migrating games:
 - [ ] Rewrite or migrate eggsamples for v2.